dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/portal.md

 **[Login to developer account→](https://developer.dojo.tech/login)**

 To get started using Dojo Developer Portal you need to have a Dojo account.
-If you haven't got an account yet, [sign up now](https://account.dojo.tech/register?redirectLink=https:%2F%2Faccount.dojo.tech%2Flogin).
+If you don't have an account yet, [sign up now](https://account.dojo.tech/register?redirectLink=https:%2F%2Faccount.dojo.tech%2Flogin).

 ## Sandbox and production environments